aqboopy/team125/README.md

 Changes can be seen by clicking the "..." beside the person's name

 Main page: about 90% done, havent done the hover over booking button feature

+Hamburger menu for all pages

+use vmin instead of px, % for text so it shrinks according to screen size.